Meet the Team

 Sam leads our CAP team, unswerving in his commitment to provide the very best for those who have the least.
 Sam joined CAP in 2014, after working in the recruitment industry.
 In his former capacity as CAP NZ General Manager, Sam built a strong understanding of the complexities of poverty in Aotearoa.
 Combined with his love for Jesus, his empathetic leadership is enabling the Church to play its role in healing New Zealand families and whānau.
 He and his wife Ari live in Auckland, with two children.
 They escape for adventures in the water, beach or bush whenever they can!

 After a career in agribusiness marketing, Bruce has spent two decades in the non-profit sector gaining extensive experience leading marketing and fundraising teams.
-As CAP’s Partnership and Fundraising Director, Bruce is passionate about inviting more people to help empower families from across Aotearoa to break free from debt and thrive in life.
+As CAP’s Fundraising, Marketing and Communications Director, Bruce is passionate about inviting more people to help empower families from across Aotearoa to break free from debt and thrive in life.
 Bruce loves spending time with his family – his wife Sarah, and their three children – and, as often as he can, attempting to play golf.

 Board of Trustees

 Nick has over 25 years’ experience in church leadership.
 He is board chair of the Living Stones Network and has served as a chaplain for the Wellington Police.In 2021, Nick and his wife Sarah stepped down as Senior Pastors of The Street Church, Wellington, to establish a network of missional churches throughout Aotearoa called The Way.

 Chairman of the Board